-Oregon’s OSHA (Occupational Safety and Health Administration) is proposing farm worker safety rules that will affect farm workers across the state!
+Oregon’s OSHA (Occupational Safety and Health Administration) had proposed farm worker safety rules in 2017 that will affect farm workers across the state!

 (see the editorials and news coverage below!)

-Deadline for receiving comments from the public has been extended to January 31, 2018.
+The deadline for receiving comments from the public has now passed.

 During 2017 Beyond Toxics attended 10 months of stakeholder meetings with OSHA, agricultural growers and farm worker advocates.
 These meetings focused on pesticide protections.
 We are concerned that OSHA’s proposed rule does not require pesticide-free buffer zones to protect the living areas where farm workers and their families sleep, cook, eat and play with their children.